Day 1 Hanoi

 The morning begins with a challenging 10km uphill ride to the top of Hai Van Pass, the geographic divider of north and south.
 While a test of endurance, the road sits ominously overlooking the ocean and the scenery is great motivation to keep going up the climb.
 From the top there is a thrilling downhill before riding through busy Danang and onto the beautiful town of Hoi An.
 Hoi An was once a major trading port and now the World Heritage protected old town is a wonderfully preserved area.
 Approx. cycling distance - 80km

 Day 8 Quang Ngai (1B)

 Enjoy a full day to relax in Hoi An.
 Explore the old town, spend the day shopping or head down to the beach for a relaxing afternoon - there’s plenty to do.
 The picturesque port town of Hoi An, once known as Faifo, was an important trading town with strong south Chinese influence and connections.
-As you walk amongst this living museum you could visit sites such as the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
+Walk amongst this living museum and maybe visit sites such as the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
 Hoi An is also a shopping mecca for tourists in the region – tailors can produce virtually anything overnight – clothing, silk lanterns, lacquer ware and other crafts abound.
 Just north of Hoi An is Danang, a major US military base during the war and site of an excellent museum documenting Cham art and history.